Before Optimization

 # What the results should look likegood_results = [ {"name": "Dr. Sarah Johnson", "age": 34, "occupation": "data scientist"}, {"name": "Prof. Michael Chen", "age": 45, "occupation": "professor"}, {"name": "Emma Wilson", "age": 28, "occupation": "software engineer"}]

-# Train it to be betterextractor.optimize(training_texts, good_results)
+# Train it to be betterextractor.optimize(texts=training_texts, expected_results=good_results)

 # Now it's optimized for your specific use caseresult = extractor.extract("Jane Smith, 29, works as a designer")